Chicken Panang Curry

 Thai chicken panang curry served in a bowl.

-About Thai Panang Curry
+About Chicken Panang Curry

-Panang Curry (pronounced as Pa-Naing) is a Thai-style curry that is spicy, creamy, and rich and has a distinct flavor of kaffir lime, coconut milk, and red chilies.
+Chicken Panang Curry (pronounced as Pa-Naing) is a Thai-style curry that is spicy, creamy, and rich and has a distinct flavor of kaffir lime, coconut milk, and red chilies.

-It is also called phanaeng, phanang, panaeng or panang, in Thailand or as penang, or Pulau Pinang in Malaysia.
+It is also called phanaeng, phanang, panaeng, or panang in Thailand, or as penang, or Pulau Pinang in Malaysia.
 This curry is named after the city island called ‘Penang’ in Malaysia.

 Compared to Thai red curry and Thai green curry, this curry is sweeter, creamier, and more luscious.